stefanpejcic/dev.openpanel.com/docs/cli/admin.md

 ### Check Status

-Check if AdminPanel is enabled or disabled and display link on which the AdminPanel is accessibe:
+Check if admin panel is enabled or disabled and display link on which the OpenAdmin is accessibe:

 ```bash
 opencli admin